Femiznet/First-Project/README.md

-# First-Project
-My first Git repo
+# My First GitHub Project

+Hello world! 👋

+I'm learning how GitHub works, step by step.

+This is my first repository.
+More to come!